activecm/ipfix-rita/README.md

 **You must ensure the RITA database can be contacted on an IP address other than localhost**.
 This can be done by editing the `bindIP` setting in `/etc/mongod.conf`.
 The installer will prompt you to ensure this change is made before continuing on.
 If you intend to install IPFIX-RITA on the same machine as RITA and MongoDB, please add the IP address suggested by the installer.
+\
+Also if your RITA config file (`/etc/rita/config.yaml`) connects to MongoDB on localhost you will need to change that to the same value as MongoDB is listening on.
+For example if you change the bindIP in your MongoDB config file to 10.0.0.5 and you check your RITA config file and the connection string is `mongodb://localhost:27017` you'll need to change it to ` mongodb://10.0.0.5:27017`.

 #### How to [Install RITA](https://github.com/activecm/rita#automatic-installation)